illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Illinois

 If an offender pleads guilty after the issuance of a traffic ticket, it is legally seen as an admission of guilt.
 They are required to pay the fine stated in the traffic ticket.
 Pleading guilty to traffic charges also incurs a conviction on an offender's driving record.
-The Illinois Secretary of State office allocates points for convictions on motorists' driving records.
+The Illinois Secretary of State's office allocates points for convictions on motorists' driving records.
 Accumulation of points under the point system may lead to the suspension or revocation of offenders' driver's licenses.
-Some offenses such as driving under the influence of alcohol or drugs lead to immediate suspension or withdrawal of driver's license.
+Some offenses, such as driving under the influence of alcohol or drugs, lead to immediate suspension or withdrawal of a driver's license.

 How to Find a Traffic Ticket Attorney in Illinois

-If persons issued traffic tickets decide to plead not guilty, they may need to hire a traffic law attorney to aid them.
+If motorists who are issued traffic tickets decide to plead not guilty, they may need to hire a traffic law attorney to provide legal representation or counsel.
 Traffic law attorneys are knowledgeable about Illinois traffic laws and may be able to get tickets dismissed or negotiate good plea bargains with prosecutors.
-It is always advisable to hire an attorney for traffic ticket issues.

 disclaimer